Azure/azure-sdk-for-java/sdk/confidentialledger/azure-security-confidentialledger/README.md

 #### Using a client certificate

 As an alternative to Azure Active Directory, clients may choose to use a client certificate to authenticate via mutual TLS. `CertificateCredential` may be used for this purpose.
+This is not the recommended approach for anyone new to the service.

 #### Create LedgerBaseClient with Azure Active Directory Credential